 The continuity between Africa and today’s Black Boston has been consistent since the first Africans set foot in Boston.
-Early America documentation records the year 1638 when it happened.
-Boston Ma, founded September 7, 1630, grew up on African power.
-Before they came, the colony was a floundering, unsustainable mess.
+Early American documentation records the year 1638 when the Governor of Massachusetts approved a commercial receipt for the first Black slave cargo to hit ground here.
+He needed them.
+Massachusetts Colony needed a lot of them.
+Boston Ma, was founded on September 7, 1630.
+It grew up on African power.
+Before they came, this Puritan colony was a floundering, unsustainable mess.
 Indians knew this.
 English investors lost money on it.
 The Africans and the beaver gave them a break, remarkably so.

 Where Black People Are In Boston

 For a city with 138,000 African Americans and over 200,000 blacks, Boston is a majority-minority city.

 Run this video to hear people talking about being Black in Boston.
 Hear Boston Globe Associate Editor and Op-ed columnist Renee Graham, poet Charles Coe, historian Kerri Greenidge, and Boston’s Chief Resiliency Officer, Dr. Atyia Martin discuss it.

 check out the Events things to do section at BlackBoston.com